krausekai/japanese-english-multisearch/README.md

 *   [https://www.alc.co.jp/](https://www.alc.co.jp/)
 *   [https://www.linguee.com/](https://www.linguee.com/)

-This program is **not** associated or directly involved with the dictionaries and corpora searched from this program, or any associated entity or person.
-This program makes no effort to store or cache the data from any dictionary or corpus, and makes no effort to infringe upon any copyright.
-This program is made in good faith.
+Kai Krause and this program is **not** associated or directly involved with the respective owners of the above dictionaries and corpora searched from within this program, or any associated entity or person.
+All trademarks, dictionary and corpora data displayed in this program is copyright of and property of their respective owners.